khan-ayanama/Course104-React/React-Libraries/Redux/Chapter-04/Notes/Note-01.md

 ## Create a Redux Store

 Create a file named src/app/store.js.
 Import the configureStore API from Redux Toolkit.
-We'll start by creating an empty Redux store, and exporting it:
+We'll start by creating an empty Redux store, and exporting it

 ```js
     // app/store.js